uchicago-cs/chiventure/src/checkpointing/README.md

 `protobuf-c` also requires `protobuf` to run.
 For more information, [protobuf-c](https://github.com/protobuf-c/protobuf-cI./src/checkpointing/include).

 ## How to Use
 To compile the library, run `make` inside the checkpointing directory.
 Examples of `protobuf-c` can be found int the checkpointing/examples/protobuf subdirectory.
-For more information, cosult the README in the subdirectoFor more information, cosult the README in the subdirectoryy
+For more information, cosult the README in the subdirectory.

 ## Functions